dbryant4/furtive/README.md

 ## CLI Usage

+See the [CLI Reference](cli_ref.md) for more information about available command line arguments.

+### Use Case Example
 Suppose you have a million digital photos in a directory called `my-photos` that you have taken over the years.
+You would like to know if the files begin to decay due to hardware failure or something else.
+Alternatively, you may wish to have reassurance that your photos have not become corrupted while being stored in a cloud backup solution such as S3 or Glacier.

 To record the current state of the files, run `furtive --basedir my-photos create`

 This command creates the file `.manifest.yaml` in the `my-photos/` directory.
 The location and name of this file can be changed by using the `--manifest` argument.

 At this point, you can be sure that you will know if a file has changed.
-To check the files on the file system to the manifest, run `furtive --basedir my-photos compare`.
+To check the files on the file system to the recorded state in the manifest, run `furtive --basedir my-photos check`.
 The application will output a list of files which have been added, removed, or changed.
 This output is YAML format so it should be easy to parse.
+Additionally, furtive will exit with 1 indicating the check failed.
+This command can be placed in a cron job and setup to send a notification if a file has changed.

-### Exclusions
+### Actions

-Exclusion patterns can be provided using the `--exclude` argument.
-This argument can be provided multiple times.
-The pattern consists of UNIX shell-style wildcard characters.
-See the [fnmatch documentation](https://docs.python.org/2/library/fnmatch.html) for more information.
+There are a few actions which can be performed by furtive.

+- **create** - create a new manifest from the files in the directory specified by the `--basedir` argument.

+- **compare** - compare the current state of the files on the file system with the recorded state in the manifest file.
+A YAML based report will be created detailing which files have changed and which files have been added or removed.
+Status code is 0 if the comparison was successful.

+- **check** - check the integrity of files listed in the manifest.
+Same as `compare` but exits with status code 1 if there are changes to the files included in the manifest.
+That is, if any file hash changes or if files are added or removed, the application will exit with a status code of 1 to indicate there are changes.
+This action can be useful for scripting.
+For example, to run a nightly cron check of a manifest.
+A YAML based report will be generated as well.

 ## Tests

 This application comes with tests.
 To run them, ensure you have `tox` installed (`pip install tox`).
 Then you can run `tox` to run the tests.

-To build the docs, run `tox -e docs`
+To build the docs, run `tox -e docs`.
+The HTML docs will be generated in the `.tox/docs/tmp/html/` directory.

 ## Faster YAML